Justice Department appeals Texas abortion pill order

 The whiplash of the conflicting decisions is likely to put the issue on an accelerated path to the Supreme Court.

-Underlining that confusion, the Justice Department on Monday also separately asked the federal court in Washington state for clarity since that ruling and the one in Texas were issued just 20 minutes apart.
+Underlining that confusion, the Justice Department on Monday separately asked the federal court in Washington state for clarity.

 The abortion drug has been widely used in the U.S. since securing FDA approval and there is essentially no precedent for a lone judge overruling that agency’s medical decisions.
 Mifepristone is one of two drugs used for medication abortion in the United States, along with misoprostol, which is also used to treat other medical conditions.